Mexico's 2026 MFN Tariff Reform: New 10-50% Duties on Non-FTA Countries Across 1,463 Products

 Various bilateral FTAs with Latin American, European, and Asian partners

-The proposed MFN tariff increases will not affect goods qualifying for preferential treatment under these agreements.
+The MFN tariff increases will not affect goods that qualify for preferential treatment under these agreements, which will continue to enter at reduced or zero tariff rates, subject to compliance with applicable rules of origin.

-Mexico's proposed MFN tariff increases represent a fundamental shift in trade policy philosophy, marking a return to import substitution industrialization after four decades of trade liberalization.
-While the initiative aligns with legitimate development objectives and enjoys some flexibility under Mexico's WTO commitments, it raises significant questions about economic efficiency, international legal compliance, and long-term competitiveness.
+Mexico's MFN tariff reform, as now approved by both Chambers of Congress, represents a fundamental shift in trade policy philosophy, marking a return to import‑substitution industrialisation after four decades of trade liberalisation.
+While the initiative aligns with articulated development objectives and appears to operate within the formal flexibilities of Mexico's WTO commitments, it raises significant questions about economic efficiency, international legal compliance and long‑term competitiveness.

 The success of Mexico's new industrial policy will depend not merely on the level of tariff protection provided, but on the country's ability to use this protection strategically to build genuine comparative advantages while maintaining integration with global value chains.
-The temporary character of the measures provides an opportunity to demonstrate results and adjust policies based on economic outcomes.
+The formally temporary character of the measures, scheduled in principle to expire at the end of 2026, provides an opportunity to demonstrate tangible results and to adjust policies in light of economic outcomes.

-From an international trade law perspective, Mexico must carefully navigate WTO obligations while implementing its industrial policy objectives.
-The breadth of the proposed tariff increases, affecting over 1,500 product lines, creates potential for legal challenges and retaliation that could undermine the policy's economic benefits.
+From an international trade law perspective, Mexico must carefully navigate its WTO obligations while implementing its industrial policy objectives, particularly in ensuring that applied tariffs remain within bound levels and that MFN and national treatment principles are respected in practice.
+The breadth of the tariff increases, affecting 1,463 product lines, creates potential for legal challenges and trading partner responses that could undermine the policy's intended economic benefits if not managed with legal and diplomatic care.

-As Mexico implements these measures, the international trade community will closely monitor their economic impact and legal compliance, potentially influencing broader debates about the appropriate balance between multilateral trade liberalization and national industrial policy objectives.
-The Mexican experience may serve as either a model for developing country industrial policy or a cautionary tale about the limits of protective trade measures in an interconnected global economy.
+As Mexico implements and potentially revises these measures, the international trade community will closely monitor their economic impact and legal compliance, potentially influencing broader debates about the appropriate balance between multilateral trade liberalisation and national industrial policy.
+The Mexican experience may serve either as a model for contemporary industrial strategy within the WTO framework or as a cautionary tale regarding the limits and unintended consequences of protective trade measures in an interconnected global economy.

 De Minimis Law will continue to monitor Mexico's tariff developments closely and stands ready to advise on compliance, risk mitigation, and trade dispute resolution in this volatile environment.
 For further updates or assistance in navigating these complex trade issues, please contact our office.